hapax/hapax.github.io/assets/chuzenji.md

 apologies, but not entirely suppressing a smile of her own;
 a little life peeping through the formality.

-I leave the inn thinking of life and its relation to disorder, as if this were the toddler's true gift.
+I leave the inn thinking of life and its relation to disorder, the toddler's true gift.
 At first, life seems as incongruous as a teapot I found in the remains of the housefire, an island of order in a sea of chaos.
 But physicist Jeremy England has suggested the converse: life is not